 There is not always uniform agreement between houses as to whether a year should be declared a vintage, and on average there are around three declarations each decade.

-Vintage ports are aged in barrels for up to 2.5 years and generally require 10-30 years to reach their drinking peak.
+Vintage ports are aged in barrels for up to 2.5 years and generally require 10-30+ years to reach the start of their drinking.

 Viognier is a white wine producing grape variety.
 Viognier is the only permitted white grape variety in the Rhône Valley’s Condrieu appellation and is also an important grape in the Languedoc where it is often blended with Roussanne, Marsanne, Grenache Blanc and Rolle.